fbpx

 Getty Images

 “Eyelashes are specialized hairs that are meant to protect our eyes,” says Delray Beach, FL dermatologist Dr. Janet Allenby.
 “The length, color, density and growth cycle, which are similar to all body hair, is hormonally and genetically influenced.”
 Dr. Peredo adds that hormonal shifts, like those that occur as we age and during menopause, can cause eyelashes to shorten due to hormonal imbalances that affect the growth cycle of the hair follicles.
-“Some medical conditions like thyroid disease can also make someone lose their eyelashes, as well as their eyebrows, and certain nutritional deficiencies—zinc, biotin and iron—can cause loss and thinning of lashes, too.”
+“Some medical conditions like thyroid disease can also make someone lose their eyelashes, as well as their eyebrows.
+Certain nutritional deficiencies—zinc, biotin and iron—can cause loss and thinning of lashes, too.”

 Find a Doctor